Victor Wembanyama Is Turning Down ‘Rich, Million-Dollar Deals’ In Pursuit of Something Greater

 Victor Wembanyama has intentionally turned down big-time endorsement deals

-If you’re an NBA fan trying to learn about Victor Wembanyama ahead of the 2023 draft, one detail might surprise you.
-Despite his unique blend of size and skill and his obvious potential, the teenager doesn’t have any big-time North American endorsement deals under his belt.
+If you were an NBA fan trying to learn about Victor Wembanyama ahead of the 2023 draft, one detail might have surprised you.
+Despite his unique blend of size and skill and his obvious potential, the teenager didn’t have any big-time North American endorsement deals under his belt.

-While there could be a business-based explanation for that — maybe the fact that he’s a teenager who still plays in France has inspired companies to take their time — it seems like the ultimate decision has come from inside Wemby’s camp.
-They’ve decided that, at this point, financials are secondary to playing basketball.
+While there could have been a business-based explanation for that — maybe the fact that he’s a teenager who was playing in France inspired companies to take their time — it seems like the ultimate decision came from inside Wemby’s camp.
+They decided that, ahead of Wemby’s arrival in the Association, financials were secondary to playing basketball.

 “What we’re trying to do, first of all, is make Victor rare,” Bouna Ndiaye, Wembanyama’s Dallas-based agent, told ESPN‘s Brian Windhost and Jonathan Givony for a February 2023 profile.
 “We don’t want him all over the place.
 We don’t want to have 20 partners.
 That doesn’t make him a known basketball player.
 Victor says, ‘You want to be the best.’
 When you want to be the best, you have to focus on basketball.
 And Victor is rejecting some rich, million-dollar deals right now because he wants to focus on basketball.”

-A similar approach will be applied to Wembanyama’s game time as the draft approaches.
-While it would be easy to shut him down ahead of a multi-million dollar payday, that doesn’t seem like it will happen.
+A similar approach was applied to Wembanyama’s game time as the draft approached.
+While it would have been easy to shut him down ahead of a multi-million dollar payday, that did not happen.

 “Victor, if he doesn’t play basketball, he’s not going to be happy,” Jeremy Medjana, Wembanyama’s veteran Paris-based agent, added.
 “What makes him happy, it’s to play that game.
 It’s not about the money; he’s going to make money.
 He wants to play.”